 Metering – Traffic metering goes into effect during very high-volume times at the Eisenhower Johnson Tunnel on the eastbound approach.
 Metering controls the flow of traffic eastbound towards the Eisenhower Tunnel so traffic does not back up in the tunnel, causing potential safety issues.

-TYPICAL SUMMER TRAFFIC PATTERNS
+TYPICAL WINTER TRAFFIC PATTERNS

-(June to mid-September.
+(October-April.
 Based on historical data.)